HTML Tables

 An HTML table based at Bootstrap framework

-In today’s world, where more and more people are using mobiles and smart phones, it has become important that the components of your website, like tables, are responsive or mobile friendly.
+In today’s world, where more and more people are using mobiles and smartphones, it has become important that the components of your website, like tables, are responsive or mobile friendly.

-The Bootstrap has table related classes that you may use to create responsive tables quite easily.
+Bootstrap has table related classes that you may use to create responsive tables quite easily.
 A lot of CSS style is already done while using that framework.

 HTML table Bootstrap